Skip to Content

 For experienced guidance, turn to a skilled employment lawyer.
 Contact us or call (646) 760-3456 to secure a consultation.

-For employers, our attorneys advise on hiring and onboarding practices, wage and hour compliance, and day-to-day workforce management.
-This can include questions about exempt and nonexempt classification, overtime and spread of hours, scheduling, tip credits in the hospitality sector, and recordkeeping obligations.
-We also assist with workplace policies on discrimination, harassment, retaliation, leave, accommodations, and remote or hybrid work, always with an eye on New York and city-level rules.
+Our attorneys advise employers on hiring and onboarding practices, wage-and-hour compliance, and day-to-day workforce management.
+This includes guidance on exempt and non-exempt classification, overtime and spread-of-hours rules, scheduling practices, tip credits in hospitality settings, and recordkeeping obligations.
+We also assist employers in developing and maintaining workplace policies related to discrimination, harassment, retaliation, leave, accommodations, and remote or hybrid work, with careful attention to New York State and New York City requirements.

 Why Businesses In The Area Turn To Our Employment and Labor Team